 Many of the major traffic thoroughfares in Kenton County traverse our area.
 I-275, Turkeyfoot Road and Dixie Highway cause the department a good deal of traffic problems but they also bring many visitors to our cities and many customers to our businesses.

 The Police Authority Board is very supportive of the department.
 In 2002, with Board support, the department was granted a five-year certificate of accreditation by the KY Association of Chiefs of Police.
-We are proud to announce that in July of 2012, the department once again completed its Re-Accreditation process, certifying us for another five years.
+We are proud to announce that in July of 2022, the department once again completed its Re-Accreditation process, certifying us for another four years.